1ux/DCF77Decode/README.md

 ## Debugging

-Occasionally there may be problems when operating the module for the first time.
+Occasionally you may encounter problems when using the module for the first time.
 If you cannot help yourself with an oscilloscope, here are some tips:
-If you activate the debug output in DebugProject.h, you will see something like the following:
+If you enable debug output in DebugProject.h, you will see something like the following:

 ```
  --=Debug Output Mode=--